FablabSaigon/mobile-fablab/pages/pages-root-folder/index.md

   title: "Our Journey"
   url: 'http://mobile.fablabsaigon.org/the-journey/'
   image: map.JPG
   text: 'Ho Chi Minh city, Danang and Hanoi are all big cities.
-Our mission is innovation literacy and we want to reach out to smaller cities in Vietnam.
+Our mission is innovation literacy and we want to reach out to smaller cities in Vietnam, such as Vung Tau, Nha Trang or Dalat.
   <br/>'
 widget3:
   title: "Who are we?"